Matt West (baseball): Los Angeles Dodgers

-West was traded to the Los Angeles Dodgers in exchange for cash considerations on May 4, 2015 and assigned to the AA Tulsa Drillers.
-He was later promoted to the AAA Oklahoma City Dodgers on May 27.
+West was traded to the Los Angeles Dodgers in exchange for cash considerations on May 4, 2015 and assigned to the Double–A Tulsa Drillers.
+He was later promoted to the Triple–A Oklahoma City Dodgers on May 27.
 He was called up to the majors by the Dodgers on May 31 but was optioned back to the minors the following day without appearing in a game.
 He was designated for assignment on July 11.
 He appeared in 26 games in the minors for the Dodgers organization in 2015 with a 0.56 ERA for the Double-A Tulsa Drillers and a 7.83 ERA for Triple-A Oklahoma City.
 He also pitched in three innings over two games for the Dodgers, without allowing an earned run.
 He was given a non-roster invitation to Dodgers spring training in 2016.
 In 39 games for Oklahoma City in 2016, he was 3–0 with a 2.33 ERA.
 The Dodgers released West on September 1, 2016.